kubermatic/docs/content/kubermatic/v2.18/startio/_index.en.md

 understand all parts and perform internal security checks before making your setup a production ready.

 At this stage, there are following limitations:
- * only AWS is available as the cloud provider
+ * only AWS and vSphere are available as the cloud providers
- * only GitHub is supported for storing and integration with GitOps tool
+ * GitHub and GitLab are supported for storing and integration with GitOps tool
  * KKP CE edition is used.

 All the above limitations may change in upcoming iterations.